 The Victoria College Title V program is the result of a U.S. Department of Education grant application and was written with two specific, interrelated activities in mind.
-Both activities focus on improving academic outcomes for Developmental Education.
+Both activities focus on improving academic outcomes at the Victoria College.
 The Title V grant was awarded in October 2003 in the amount of \$2,022,137 to be distributed over five years.